Unlawful Carrying of a Weapon and Firearms Law in Texas

 Follow these 3 tips to keep both yourself and the officer on duty safe from harm or miscommunication.

-1. Roll down your window, turn on an interior light (if it’s dark) then return your hands to the steering wheel.
+1. Roll down your window, turn on an interior light (if it is dark) then return your hands to the steering wheel

 In Texas, the law states you MUST tell the officer that you have a firearm or concealed weapon when they ask you for identification.

-This post is simply a brief overview, if you have questions about gun laws in Texas be sure to check the Texas Department of Safety website or contact us via email or call us at 512-457-5200.
+This post is simply a brief overview if you have more in-depth questions about gun laws in Texas be sure to check the Texas Department of Safety website or sign up for a DPS approved gun safety court.
+If you have been arrested for violating a Texas gun law, call us at 512-457-5200.